 • • •

-If you’re new to guitar, I don’t recommend starting with a 7 string guitar.
+If you’re new to guitar, I don’t recommend starting with a 7 string.
 Now, that doesn’t mean you need to be an advanced player to upgrade to a 7 string model.
-It’s just that these guitars are tailored toward a very specific genre (metal and rock) and having a basic understanding of a traditional 6 string guitar will help immensely before adding on an extra string to the equation.
+It’s just that these guitars are tailored toward a very specific genre (metal and rock) and having a basic understanding of a traditional 6 string guitar will help immensely before adding a seventh string to the equation.

 What to Look for When Buying a 7 String Guitar

 - 7 string guitar scale.
+A 7 string electric guitar features a longer scale length.
 The scale length of a six string guitar is typically between 24 inches and 25 inches.
-A 7 string guitar, though, can expand to 27 inches or even greater.
+A 7 string, though, can expand to 27 inches or even greater.
 This is critical for the lowest string, which needs extra tension.
 Manufacturers have figured out a “best of both worlds” scenario: multiscale fretboards.
 This allows the low strings to be extended further than the higher strings.

 - 7 string guitar neck.
 Since 7 string guitars tend to be designed as rock and metal guitars, the necks are typically thinner to help make your fingers work faster.